Wood takes maiden Super2 victory - Speedcafe

 Saturday 29th April, 2023 - 5:35pm

-Walkinshaw Andretti United protege Ryan Wood has taking his first Super2 victory in only his second race in the series.
+Walkinshaw Andretti United protege Ryan Wood has taken his first Super2 victory in only his second race in the series.

 Wood did not get the best start but came through to win the first 40 minute Dunlop Super2/3 race in West Australia, while Cameron McLeod managed to snare the Super3 component on the very last lap.